-- ✓ Become a Poll Worker: In the 2018 election, 58% of poll workers were 61 or older.
-In the last presidential election, there were over 917,000 poll workers.
-While age is not the only determining factor of risk for COVID-19, there is great concern that we will have a shortage of poll workers for the 2020 election.
-This trend is not just due to COVID-19, however, as there has been an growing shortage of poll workers in the past several elections.
-If you are able and comfortable, consider signing up to become a poll worker this year! - ✓ Monitor and Publicize New State Procedures: States are already shifting election processes for primaries and the November election.
-We expect these shifts to continue between now and Election Day, regardless of any activity at the federal level.
-One barrier to voter access will be public education with credible information about these updated processes-for example, if a state has moved to no-excuse absentee (mail-in) ballots, updating people on this new process and associated deadlines takes real marketing work and funding.
-Make sure your community stays informed about these developments. - Equip Yourself Against Disinformation: Use our new resource on combatting disinformation, an anticipating underlying problem that has been growing in severity for quite some time, independent of COVID-19.
+- Become a Poll Worker: In the 2018 election, 58% of poll workers were 61 or older.
+In the 2016 presidential election, there were over 917,000 poll workers.
+In 2020, there was widespread concern about a shortage of poll workers, a trend not just due to COVID-19, as there has been an growing shortage of poll workers in the past several elections.
+However, primarily from the effort Power the Polls, an estimated 700,000 poll workers were recruited in 2020 boosted in part by companies offering employees time off if they did so.
+If you are able and comfortable, consider signing up to become a poll worker this year! - Monitor and Publicize New State Procedures: States may still shift election processes for primaries and the November 2022 election in light of public health precautions.
+Additionally, some states have passed new laws on election processes since the previous election, and the public will need to learn those changes.
+One barrier to voter access is public education with credible information about these processes-for example, if a state has moved to no-excuse absentee (mail-in) ballots, updating people on this new process and associated deadlines takes real marketing work and funding.
+Make sure your community stays informed about these developments. - Equip Yourself Against Disinformation: Use our new resource on combatting disinformation, an anticipated underlying problem that has been growing in severity for quite some time, independent of COVID-19.